 There’s plenty of analysis out there already on the design of the console, so we thought the Joy-Con was actually an interesting teardown choice.
 After all, the unique functionality of the Joy-Con controllers offers some intriguing design challenges.

-And even though evaluating a finished product creates some constraints from a technical standpoint (we can’t identify every important decision that went into the design), our engineers wanted to identify what clearly aided system integration, mechanical and electrical collaboration, high volume product development, and design for manufacturability (DFM).
+Even though evaluating a finished product creates some constraints from a technical standpoint (we can’t identify every important decision that went into the design), our engineers wanted to identify what clearly aided system integration, mechanical and electrical collaboration, high volume product development, and design for manufacturability (DFM).

 So, what did we find?
 Let’s take a look!